wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Office 365 apps with Bookings highlighted.](../media/bookings.png)](../media/bookings.png#lightbox)

 1. If this is your first time using Bookings, you may be prompted with a **Get it now** button, select that to continue.
-If you already have a Bookings business and need to create an additional one, select the chevron next to your currently active Bookings business and select **New**.
+If you already have a Bookings business and need to create another one, select the chevron next to your currently active Bookings business and select **New**.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Bookings with the drop-down arrow next to the existing bookings business selected to reveal the New option.](../media/new-booking.png)](../media/new-booking.png#lightbox)